tobylunt/india_mines/README.md

 # Mine detection from satellite imagery in India

-This directory contains my effort to transfer learn a resnet originally trained to classify satellite imagery using the Planet Kaggle dataset from the challenge ["understanding the Amazon from space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space).
+This directory contains preliminary efforts to transfer learn a resnet originally trained to classify satellite imagery using the Planet Kaggle dataset from the challenge ["understanding the Amazon from space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space).
 I